mutationpp/Mutationpp/docs/getting-started.md

 Mixture dynamic viscosity [Pa-s]: 0.000143242
 ```

 As we can see, the number of temperatures in the model is now 2.
-We can also see that there are now 2 thermal conductivies and specific heat values.
+We can also see that there are now 2 thermal conductivities.
 These correspond to the translation-rotation and vibrational-electronic-electron energy modes used in the 2T model.

 ## Building your own mixture models